genesiscommunitysuccess/docs/docs/00_gpalx/02_user-interface/05_components.md

 The elements `div` and `span` correspond to the `div` and `span` HTML tags.

-`div` defines a devision or a section of the page.
+`div` defines a section of the page.
 It accepts the following parameters:
 - ***text*** refers to the text we wish to display.
 - ***id*** specifies a unique id for an element.
 - optional configuration block - can be used to perform further customisation / configuration.